 This extension contains the cell magic

 %%warpscript.
-It works by asking a Warp 10™ platform to create a new WarpScript™ stack with which the notebook will interact.
+It works by asking a Warp 10™ platform to create a new WarpScript™ execution environment (a stack) with which the notebook will interact.

 To enable this magic in your notebook, you can do: